oikos-cash/oikos-docs-bsc/content/contracts/Oikos.md

     * [`exchangeEnabled`](#exchangeenabled) must be true.
     * The destination address must not be the zero address.
-    * The destination address must not be the Synthetix contract itself.
+    * The destination address must not be the Oikos contract itself.
-    * The destination address must not be the Synthetix proxy.
+    * The destination address must not be the Oikos proxy.
     * The `from` address must have at least `sourceAmount` of the source currency.

 ---